 Bring it on team.
-Cacio e Pepe is on the blog today because it’s my favorite pasta dish of all time AND it’s World Pasta Day so let’s celebrate!
+Cacio e Pepe is on the blog today because it’s my favorite pasta dish of all times!

 I know I say that a lot.
 So and so is my favorite… but let me tell you.
 I order Cacio e Pepe at every single restaurant, at any given moment, no matter the time of day, or country we are in, the answer is always Cacio e Pepe.
 It’s the most simple dish in the whole wide world, but it requires a little precision and some great ingredients.

-Believe it or not, when we went to Italy last year for my birthday I had only had Cacio e Pepe one time.
+Believe it or not, when we went to Italy 3 years ago for my birthday I had only had Cacio e Pepe one time.
 That number quickly multiplied as we were in Italy for two full weeks and not a day went by without Cacio e Pepe in our lunch or dinner order.
 No shame in my game.
-While we were in Milan for the Pasta World Championships with Barilla®, you can bet that I sought out the most epic Cacio e Pepe there was to find.
+While I was in Milan most recently for work, you can bet that I sought out the most epic Cacio e Pepe there was to find.
 It’s my everything.
 For those of you who aren’t familiar with the dish, it’s spaghetti based with a peppery parmesan sauce that just coats every piece of spaghetti so perfectly.
-Each bite is absolute perfection and had I been competing in the Pasta World Championship, there is NO doubt in my mind that this is what I would have made!
+Each bite is absolute perfection!
 Get into it! xo

 Cacio e Pepe